k911/swoole-bundle/README.md

 #### Version check

-To check your installed version you can run following command:
+To check your installed version you can run the following command:

 ```sh
 php -r "echo swoole_version() . \PHP_EOL;"